mchav/dataframe/docs/coming_from_dplyr.md

 starwars & D.select ["species", "mass"]
          & D.groupByAgg ["species"] D.Count
          & D.reduceBy "mass" mean
+         -- Always better to be explcit about types for -- numbers but you can also turn on defaults -- to save keystrokes.
          & D.filter "Count" ((1::Int)<)
          & D.filter "mass" ((50 ::Double)<)
 ```